Snownee/Jade/docs/dev/getting-started.md

 !!! note

-    If you want to control the position your elements are inserted, you can override `getDefaultPriority` method in your component provider.
-Greater is lower. -5000 ~ 5000 is for normal providers and they will be folded in the Lite mode.
+    To control element insertion positions, override the `getDefaultPriority` method in the component provider.
+Higher values indicate lower priority.
+Values ranging from -5000 to 5000 are suitable for regular providers, which will be collapsed in compact mode.

 Now launch the game:

 ![](../images/component-providers.png)

-Congrats you have implemented your first Jade plugin!
+Congrats, you have implemented your first Jade plugin!

 ## Server Data Provider